Pokémon Go: Technical issues

-At launch, the game suffered from frequent server outages due to extreme usage.
-The global server usage expectation for the game was surpassed within 15 minutes of the game's release in Australia and New Zealand, and peaked at 50 times expected traffic, or 10 times the expected worst-case scenario.
-Frequent crashes and authentication errors plagued the game's release and persisted for several days.
+At launch, the game suffered from frequent server outages due to heavy usage.
+The global server usage expectation for the game was surpassed within 15 minutes of the game's release in Australia and New Zealand and peaked at fifty times the expected server traffic, or 10 times the expected worst-case scenario.
+Frequent crashes and authentication errors plagued the game's release and lasted for several days.
 For the first two days after launch, players were unable to access the game through their Pokémon Trainer Club accounts; only Gmail-based accounts were able to gain access to the game.
 Servers again suffered frequent outages in Australia on July 11; players blamed people in the United Kingdom for bypassing local servers and using Australian ones to play the game before its official release.
-On July 16, a few hours after the release in many European countries, the game's servers temporarily went down.
-The outage was claimed by a hacking group called "PoodleCorp", who said they used a DDoS attack to take them down, although the problem was fixed later that day.
+On July 16, a few hours after the release in many European countries, the game's servers temporarily went offline.
+The outage was claimed by a hacking group called "PoodleCorp", who said they used a DDoS attack to shut them down, although the problem was fixed later that day.
 The next day, the servers went down again as the game was launched in Canada.
-John Hanke issued an apology for the server issues at San Diego Comic Con 2016, stating "we weren't provisioned for what happened".
+John Hanke issued an apology for the server issues at the 2016 San Diego Comic-Con, stating "we weren't provisioned for what happened".